mdminhazulhaque/bits/_posts/2020/2020-03-28-aws-cli-cheatsheet.md

 ```

 #### List Instances with Public IP Address and Name
-You can directly put this to your `/etc/hosts`
+Tip: You can directly put this to your `/etc/hosts`
 ```bash
 aws ec2 describe-instances --query 'Reservations[*].Instances[?not_null(PublicIpAddress)]' | jq -r '.[][]|.PublicIpAddress+" "+(.Tags[]|select(.Key=="Name").Value)'
 223.64.72.64    fisher.com